CivicActions/ssp-toolkit/docs/controls/CM.md

 > Security control type: Hybrid

-#### LINCS specific control or LINCS Responsibility
+#### Drupal specific control support

-LINCS configuration settings use automated mechanisms to automate code deployment and baseline settings changes.
-The website's baseline configuration may be reapplied to the site at any time by manually retriggering a code deployment using the AWS dashboard.
+Drupal configuration settings use automated mechanisms to automate code deployment and baseline settings changes.
+The website's baseline configuration may be reapplied to the site at any time by manually retriggering a tagged code deployment.

 The source code, which contains the site’s baseline configuration, is managed using git, a source code version control system.
 Git is used to track source code which allows administrators to easily deploy and roll back changes on production hosting environments.

-The Features module (described above under "Application Configuration") is used to export configuration settings from the website's MySQL database and stores them as code so that the configuration settings can be managed within the git source code version control system.
+The Features module is used to export configuration settings from the website's MySQL database and stores them as code so that the configuration settings can be managed within the git source code version control system.